ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 * Number: Wire format suberror code (range 0-255)

-* Meaning: A short description of the errir
+* Meaning: A short description of the error

+* Applicable EDO Codes: List the Extended DNS Error codes to which the suberror code applies.

 * Reference: A pointer to the specification text